 Hybrid Apps over Native: Why

+Whether you're a starting entrepreneur or the management head of a large corporation, development cost matters to everyone when developing a new mobile app.
+Remember your app is your identity and mobile apps are usually targeted to a large number of people.
+So, a realistic development cost is necessary.
+Hybrid mobile apps are far more cost effective and guarantees to provide the most bang out of your bucks.
+As you do not need to develop different versions of the same app for different platforms, employing a single dedicated team is enough for a Hybrid app.
 Thanks to frontend frameworks like Facebook's React Native and Google's Angular, open source modules and packages are being available for developers to use every day.
 This saves from writing much-dedicated codes, and your engineers can directly use other's contribution.
 So, development is far less resource consuming for Hybrid mobile apps.

 Time to Hit Market